Sales Communication & Effectiveness Audit

 A refresh on core principles of effectiveness sales communication.
 Mixing the fundamentals of key questioning and building trust as well as nuances within body language and tonality.
 If you're a sales professional at any level, this is for you.

-Effective sales communication isn't about talking more — it's about creating clarity, building trust quickly, and progressing to a useful next step.
+Effective sales communication isn't about talking more — it's about creating clarity, building trust quickly, and progressing to a useful next step through effective sales capability development.
 This condensed guide captures the key ideas from the full Sales Effectiveness Audit to help you improve outcomes across every conversation and channel.

 The Core Principles